TEFL Toulouse FAQ

 25Can I do the TEFL Toulouse course if I have a disability?

 Disabled applicants are very welcome to apply and TEFL Toulouse will do all it can to accommodate them.
-Please bear in mind that the TEFL Toulouse course is classroom based (not online) and mentally and physically tiring.
-This is also true of classroom teaching work professionally.
-All applicants with any form of disability must make this clear on the application form so that we can best advise on a case by case basis.
+Please bear in mind that the TEFL Toulouse course is classroom based and even the blended course version requires classroom teaching practice in Toulouse.
+All applicants with any form of disability must make this clear on the application form so that we can best advise.
 Please Contact us to ask how we can help or about your ability to follow the course.

 26How do I choose a TEFL course?

-• Find out the exact location of the training centre (i.e. not just which city or region, but which part of the city).
+• Find out the exact location of the training centre.
 You must find out the address of the training centre to prove it exists!
-Google maps + street view.
+Google maps + street view can be useful.
+Can you see the signs on the door and windows?

-• Make sure there is an application form, that they don’t just accept everyone.
+• Make sure there is a proper application form, and that they don’t just accept everyone.
 If they accept everyone, what is the certificate worth?
 Being encouraged to “pay online now” is a sign of this.
 At TEFL Toulouse we accept about 60% of applicants.
+“Get your TEFL with us now” is a sign that anyone can do their course.
+Which means a meaningless qualification.

 • Reputation of the course – do some googling re course reviews, and read testimonials.
 Do your own research.